LogtalkDotOrg/logtalk3/tools/assertions/NOTES.md

-The `assertions/1` parametric object can be used as a hook object to suppress calls to the `assertion/1-2` predicates using goal-expansion (the expansion assumes that a `uses/2` directive is being used in the code that will be expanded to direct `assertion/1-2` calls to the `assertions` object).
+The `assertions/1` parametric object can be used as a hook object to suppress calls to the `assertion/1-2` predicates using goal-expansion (the expansion assumes `assertions::assertion/1-2` messages).
 For example, assuming the file using assertions is named `source`, it would be compiled and loaded using the call:

 	logtalk_load(source, [hook(assertions(production))])